imFS/imFS/README.md

 - 👋 Hi, I’m @imFS.
-I have ADHD and sometimes I can be weird.
+I have ADHD, I can be weird sometimes.
 - 👀 I’m interested in reverse engineering, C++, ASM, JS and research.
 - 🌱 I’m currently learning JS and Mathematics
 - 💞️ I’m looking to collaborate on anything.